KDE/documentation-develop-kde-org/content/deploy/kiosk/introduction.md

 Setting default configuration options for KDE applications is just as easy as fixing the desktop background.
-We could lock Dolphin settings to always show the available space insicator in its statusbar by setting the following in a file called `dolphinrc` in one of the system directory trees:
+We could lock Dolphin settings to always show the available space indicator in its statusbar by setting the following in a file called `dolphinrc` in one of the system directory trees: